GSD

 npm i next-auth

-Create a file called [...nextauth].js in the pages/api/auth directory and paste the following code:
+To initialize NextAuth with GitHub, sign in and create a file called [...nextauth].js in the pages/api/auth directory, and paste the following code:

 providers: [